 Conventionally, the construction of a fail-resistant system with redundant processors has been a costly affair, and has therefore typically been reserved for special applications, such as the processing industry, power plants or traffic control systems.
 In these applications the high costs pay off compared to the even higher costs, damage and injury that might result from a system failure.

-With processor redundancy provided by the B&R X20 System and integrated in the Automation Studio 4 development environment, high availability systems are now a cost-effective option even for smaller applications in the classic areas of machine automation.
-B&R developers have also succeeded in designing the functionality so that automation solutions developed with Automation Studio 4 that use identical hardware products can be operated either with or without processor redundancy.
+With controller redundancy provided by the B&R X20 system and integrated in the Automation Studio 4 development environment, high availability systems are now a cost-effective option even for smaller applications in the classic areas of machine automation.
+B&R developers have also succeeded in designing the functionality so that automation solutions developed with Automation Studio 4 that use identical hardware products can be operated either with or without controller redundancy.
 This allows machine manufacturers to implement redundancy as an option or even to offer a redundancy upgrade for existing systems.

-In B&R's solution, one processor provides active control, while the second one runs in the background in standby mode.
-All network functions are monitored continuously, so that when the time comes, the backup processor can take over all of the main processor's functions without needing to reboot.
-While in standby mode, the backup processor is anything but inactive.
-On the one hand, the cross-communication capability of POWERLINK allows it to monitor all data traffic as well as the synchronization signal from the main processor in order to respond to a failure within one network cycle.
+With B&R's solution, one processor provides active control, while the second one runs in the background in standby mode.
+All network functions are monitored continuously, so that when the time comes, the backup processor can take over all of the main controller's functions without needing to reboot.
+While in standby mode, the backup controller is anything but inactive.
+On the one hand, the cross-communication capability of POWERLINK allows it to monitor all data traffic as well as the synchronization signal from the main controller in order to respond to a failure within one network cycle.

 On the other, the two processors are constantly exchanging data via the redundancy link in order to remain synchronized.
 This high-speed fiber optic interface operates independently of the fieldbus and is connected via redundancy interface modules.
-This makes it possible to set up a high availability system using standard CPUs from the X20 portfolio.
+This makes it possible to set up a high-availability system using standard controllers from the X20 portfolio.
 There is no need for specialized redundancy CPUs, which are generally very expensive.
 This further reduces initial costs and simplifies logistics.
-It also makes it very easy to design a system to be operated with or without optional CPU redundancy, with only minor changes to the system.
-"From the point of view of a higher level control system, it is irrelevant which particular CPU is active at any given time," confirms Manfred Mitterbuchner, who as technical manager of B&R's Automation Software business unit oversaw development of the processor redundancy functions.
-"Since the active CPU always has the same IP address, no adjustments need to be made here, either."
+It also makes it very easy to design a system to be operated with or without optional controller redundancy, with only minor changes to the system.
+"From the point of view of a higher level control system, it is irrelevant which particular controller is active at any given time," confirms Manfred Mitterbuchner, who as technical manager of B&R's Automation Software business unit oversaw development of the processor redundancy functions.
+"Since the active controller always has the same IP address, no adjustments need to be made here, either."